Volunteer Toolbox

 Neighborhood Specialist Duties

-- Divide neighborhood map into BLOCKS of between 6-10 homes.
+- Divide neighborhood map into BLOCKS of 5-10 homes.

 - Recruit volunteer BLOCK CAPTAINS for each block.